seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 At a first glance, both `then()` and `done()` look very similar, but there is a significant difference between them.

 Method `then()` transofrms a promise's value and returns a new promise for this transformed value.
-So, we can chain `then` calls.
+So, we can chain `then()` calls.
 This method also allows to recover from or propagate intermediate errors.
 Any errors that are not handled will be caught by the promise and used to reject the promise returned by `then()`.

 Method `done()` consumes the promise's value or handles the error. `done()` always returns `null`.
 When we call `done()`  all responsibility for errors lies on us.
-Any error (either a thrown exception or returned rejection) in the `$onFulfilled` or `$onRejected` callbacks will be rethrown in an uncatchable way causing a fatal error:
+Any error (either a thrown exception or returned rejection) in the `$onFulfilled` or `$onRejected` handlers will be rethrown in an uncatchable way causing a fatal error:

 {% highlight php %}
 <?php